GSC2024-TradEco/tradeco-backend/README.md

 https://tradeco-api-wyk7a4jpva-et.a.run.app/
 ```

-You can see our API documentation below!
+You can get our API documentation below!